Back to Bills

 Signed into law December 18, 2025.
 Includes $800 million for Ukraine Security Assistance Initiative over two years, extends lend-lease authority, and maintains bipartisan defense support for Ukraine.
 Nearly $1 trillion total defense bill.

-Already signed into law, this bill locked in $800 million for Ukraine's security and extended lend-lease authority -- a concrete win that Ukrainian-American advocates helped secure through sustained congressional pressure.
+Already signed into law, this bill locked in $800 million for Ukraine's security and extended lend-lease authority: a concrete win that Ukrainian American advocates and their supporters helped secure through sustained congressional pressure.

 View full text on Congress.gov